While removing paint from metal, wood, and ceramics are fairly straightforward, plastics are another matter.

 No matter the oil paint gets on the surface deliberately or accidentally it can be hard to remove it after a certain time period of drying.

 Unless it is a water-based latex paint or an emulsion paint it is very difficult to remove the paint from surfaces like your PVC window frames, doors, tables, chairs, toys, paint buckets, pipes, or other plastic made household items.

 If you just want to use warm water, soap, or detergent, I fear you will hardly get success with removing oil paints.

 However, if it’s water-based paint on uPVC window frames or baseboard you can try to wipe clean the paint using a sponge and warm soapy water in a bucket.

 Alternatively, solutions such as denatured alcohol and Ammonia solution can also be used for acrylic paint removal (and not oil-based paint) from plastic.

-Also, if you are cleaning plastic parts of any kind of electronic appliances, ensure that you unplug them before to avoid any electrical mishap.
+Also, if you are cleaning plastic parts of any kind of electronic appliance, ensure that you unplug them before to avoid any electrical mishap.

 Should You Remove Paint Smears on Vinyl with Sandpaper?